Finite-Time Analysis of Natural Actor-Critic for POMDPs: Abstract

 \section{Abstract}

-We consider the reinforcement learning problem for partially observed Markov decision processes (POMDPs) with large or even countably infinite state spaces, where the controller has access to only noisy observations of the underlying controlled Markov chain.
-We consider a natural actor-critic method that employs a finite internal memory for policy parameterization, and a multi-step temporal difference learning algorithm for policy evaluation.
-We establish, to the best of our knowledge, the first non-asymptotic global convergence of actor-critic methods for partially observed systems under function approximation.
+We study the reinforcement learning problem for partially observed Markov decision processes (POMDPs) with large state spaces.
+We consider a natural actor-critic method that employs an internal memory state for policy parameterization to address partial observability, function approximation in both actor and critic to address the curse of dimensionality, and a multi-step temporal difference learning algorithm for policy evaluation.
+We establish non-asymptotic error bounds for actor-critic methods for partially observed systems under function approximation.
 In particular, in addition to the function approximation and statistical errors that also arise in MDPs, we explicitly characterize the error due to the use of finite-state controllers.
-This additional error is stated in terms of the total variation distance between the traditional belief state in POMDPs and the posterior distribution of the hidden state when using a finite-state controller.
-Further, we show that this error can be made small in the case of sliding-block controllers by using larger block sizes.
+This additional error is stated in terms of the total variation distance between the belief state in POMDPs and the posterior distribution of the hidden state when using a finite-state controller.
+Further, in the specific case of sliding-window controllers, we show that this inference error can be made arbitrarily small by using larger window sizes under certain ergodicity conditions.